 What is Residential Plumbing?

 Residential Plumbing is the installation, maintenance, and repair of water supply, drainage, and gas systems in homes and apartment buildings.
-It includes fixing leaks, unclogging drains, replacing fixtures, and ensuring safe water delivery to kitchens, bathrooms, and laundries.
+It includes fixing leaks, unclogging drains, replacing pipes, and installing fixtures like taps and toilets to keep household plumbing systems working safely and efficiently.

 Key Takeaways About Residential Plumbing

-- Covers water supply, drainage, and gas systems in homes and apartments.
+- Covers water supply, drainage, heating, and gas systems in residential properties.

-- Requires licensed plumbers in Victoria to meet building codes.
+- Requires licensed plumbers trained in building codes and safety standards.

 Understanding Residential Plumbing: Definition and Context